SouthGreenPlatform/trainings/README.md

 ![](http://www.southgreen.fr/sites/southgreen.fr/themes/southgreen/logo.png)
 # Welcome on the trainings github repository of the Southgreen Bioinformatics Platform

-The [South Green platform](http://www.southgreen.fr/) has conducted a series of training courses for several years and this [wiki page](https://github.com/SouthGreenPlatform/trainings/wiki) as this github repository gives access to all trainings materials produced.
+The [South Green platform](http://www.southgreen.fr/) has conducted a series of training courses for several years and this [wiki page](https://github.com/SouthGreenPlatform/trainings/wiki) as this github repository gives access to all trainings materials produced :
+* Cluster
+* Galaxy
+* Linux
+* NGS-analysis
+* R
+* SupAgro
+* TOGGLE

 ### Who are we?